Axway/amplify-central/content/en/docs/amplify_relnotes/20220228_foundry_relnotes.md

 The following limitations exist in this update:

-* Documentation update is not yet available.
+* Documentation update is not yet available from WebUI.
 * Plan update is not yet available.